JanVUlrich/viridianlife/src/content/posts/a-viridian-perspective.md

 ---
 title: "Inaugural post: A viridian perspective"
-author: BLOG_AUTHOR_NAME
-intro: "The self-inflicted challenges of humanity may seem too big so solve, let alone efficiently tackle.
+description: "The self-inflicted challenges of humanity may seem too big so solve, let alone efficiently tackle.
 We're collectively lacking imagination, perseverance, consistency and the motivation.
 What to do?"
 heroImage: "/jpg/viridian-perspective.jpg"
 pubDate: 2024-01-01
 slug: "a-viridian-perspective"
 tags: [Sustainability, "General Thoughts"]
+draft: true
+hidden: false
 ---

 ## Can we go on like this?